golang/website/_content/doc/go1.26.md

 [`Type.Ins`](/pkg/reflect#Type.Ins)
 and [`Type.Outs`](/pkg/reflect#Type.Outs)
-return iterators for a type's fields (for a struct type), methods, inputs and outputs parameters (for a function type), respectively.
+return iterators for a type's fields (for a struct type), methods, input and output parameters (for a function type), respectively.

 Similarly, the new methods [`Value.Fields`](/pkg/reflect#Value.Fields) and [`Value.Methods`](/pkg/reflect#Value.Methods) return iterators over